ecssiah/libgdx-and-jruby/README.md

     /TestGame/libs
     /TestGame/src

-Put the main gdx files for your OS in the '/libs' folder.
+Put the main gdx files for your OS in '/libs'.
 I would also grab gdx-tools.jar out of '/extensions' in the [libGdx archive](http://libgdx.badlogicgames.com/nightlies/) so you can automatically pack your textures.
 On linux, mine looks like this.

     /libs/gdx.jar
     /libs/gdx-backend-lwjgl.jar